ebarakos/decenter.world/bitcoin.md

-The Bitcoin network is the first of a new type of technology with some novel interesting properties, but it's not going to solve all the problems in the world.
+The Bitcoin network is the first of a new type of technology with some novel interesting properties, but it's not going to solve all problems in the world.
 The Bitcoin network on average produces a block every 10 minutes, which means that at most a handful of transactions can be sent every second.
 Each transaction